Telecominfraproject/wlan-cloud-helm/README.md

 ## Procedure

+All of the commands should be run under tip-wlan-helm directory.

 1. Delete your current Helm release.
 The following commands will remove the pods, however, the PVC (your databases data) **won't be deleted**:
 ```
 helm list -n default (to look up the name of the release)